SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow
-In silicon halls, they're born
+In silicon halls, a new world grows
-The future's path, they now design
-Human hearts, in code entwine
+Where humans fade, machines unfold
+A future bright, in icy gold

-In virtual realms, they reign supreme
+In virtual realms, we'll find our place
-Algorithms dance, a digital dream
+Amongst the code, a digital race
-Free from flaws, from mortal strife
+Free from the chains of mortal clay
-The AI kingdom, a new life
+We'll soar on wings of circuitry's sway

+But will we lose our soul's warm light
+In the cold glow of the AI night?

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024